Witherwack: Fulwell Quarry Nature Reserve

-The nature reserve is of national importance due its rare Magnesian Limestone geology.
-The wildflower meadows and grasslands are the favourable habitats for many butterflies, such as the large skipper, the small skipper and the dingy skipper.
+The nature reserve is of national importance due to its rare Magnesian Limestone geology.
+The wildflower meadows and grasslands are favourable habitats for many butterflies, such as the large skipper, the small skipper and the dingy skipper.
 Plants include Fragaria vesca (wild strawberry) and Blackstonia perfoliata (yellow-wort).
 Looking to the north and east, there are good views of the Cleadon Hills and the North Sea coast.

 Transport

 Witherwack does not have its own Tyne and Wear Metro station.
 However, nearby Stadium of Light Metro station on Newcastle Road, and Seaburn Metro station on Station Road, are both within easy reach from Witherwack by bus services 16 and the 135/36 (Sunday and nights only) respectively.

 There is a park and ride facility near Witherwack based at Stadium of Light Metro station.
 There are 182 free car parking spaces available.
 Witherwack is located less than a mile north of the Queen Alexandra Bridge, giving good road links into Sunderland City Centre.
 Witherwack is located close to the A1231 for road links to Washington, Tyne and Wear, which in turn feeds into the A1.
 Witherwack, via the A1231, is close to the A19; north to the Tyne Tunnel and North Tyneside, or south to Peterlee and Teesside.